bradfordlemley/stated-library/README.md

 The <img src="./assets/observable.png" style="height: 24px"> symbol represents **observable state**, the mechanism used throughout the system to output state.
 This standard state output mechanism is the key to making all of the components fit together, allowing components to be added into the system seamlessly.

-A **Stated Library** is an object that takes input using regular object methods and outputs observable state.
+A **Stated Library** is an object that takes input using regular object methods and outputs state via observable state.

-__Observable_ and _operator_ are reactive programming terms.  _Reactive Programming is the practice of operating on pushed data_, and that is exactly what is happening in `Stated Libraries`, where the pushed data is _state_._
+> _Observable_ and _reactive operator_ are reactive programming terms.  _Reactive Programming is the practice of operating on pushed data_, and that is exactly what is happening in Stated Libraries, where the pushed data is state.

 State operators form a layer of **state composition** that sits between Stated Library Functionality Modules and View Modules, transforming and combining state outputs to meet the input requirements of View Modules.
 The state composition layer allows functionality modules to be combined seamlessly, allowing multiple functionality modules to appear as one.